Probate and Planning

 What Is a Durable Power of Attorney?

 When a power of attorney is considered “durable,” it remains valid even if you become incompetent or incapacitated.
 An ordinary power of attorney expires if a person becomes unable to make his or her own decisions.
-Durable powers of attorney can be prepared either to take effect immediately or to go into effect only if and when you become unable to make decisions for yourself (called a “springing durable power of attorney”).
+Durable powers of attorney can be prepared either to take effect immediately or to go into effect only if and when you become unable to make decisions for yourself (called a “springing power of attorney”).

 When Should I Use a Power of Attorney?

 You may want to use a power of attorney if you are unable or unwilling to handle your financial affairs yourself.
-You may also use a power of attorney to allow another individual to take care of your responsibilities at the time you become incapacitated.
+You may also use a power of attorney to allow another individual to take care of your responsibilities if you become incapacitated.
 Having a power of attorney does not restrict you from doing these things on your own but instead shares these responsibilities with someone else.

 How Much Power Does a Power of Attorney Have?